roboconf/roboconf.github.io/en/user-guide/target-docker.md

 menus: [ "users", "user-guide" ]
 ---

-Roboconf has a target implementation for Docker: from the Roboconf perspective, docker is seen as a kind of IaaS.
+Roboconf has a target implementation for Docker.
-Roboconf may create and manage docker containers, that run Roboconf agents (just like IaaS VMs) and can be used as deployment targets.
+From the Roboconf perspective, Docker is seen as a kind of IaaS.

-# Roboconf configuration for Docker
+Roboconf may create and manage docker containers, that run Roboconf agents (just like VMs) and can be used as deployment targets.

 Sample **target.properties**.
 Just copy / paste and edit.